 Playa Avellanas Hotels

 There aren’t too many hotels and you’ll find more small cabinas and modest rooms in the area.
-Some recommended hotels in the area are Cabinas Las Olas, SoulShine Hotel, and Las Avellanas Villas.
-You can find some nice Airbnbs and vacation rentals in Avellanas.
-Cabinas Las Olas is pet friendly.
+Some recommended hotels in the area are Cabinas Las Olas (pet friendly), SoulShine Hotel, and Las Avellanas Villas.
+There are more and more vacation rentals and condos in Avellanas inside gated communities that you can find on Airbnb and VRBO.

 There is also a property that offers camping in Avellanas right on the beach called Nieves Surf Camping.
 Ideal for surfers who want to be able to get up, check waves while having coffee and then go!